simeononsecurity/simeononsecurity.ch/content/cyber-security-career-playbook-start/index.en.md

 Securing a job in cybersecurity requires a combination of knowledge, experience, and preparation.
 In this section, you'll discover valuable resources and insights to help you navigate the job market, prepare for interviews, and increase your chances of landing an entry-level or remote cybersecurity position.

+{{< figure src="cybersecurity-job-transition.png" alt="An animated image of a job seeker confidently crossing a bridge into the world of cybersecurity.
+The bridge represents the transition, and the cybersecurity landscape is depicted on the other side with computer screens, locks, and keys to symbolize the industry." caption="Step into Cybersecurity with Confidence and Conquer the Career Bridge." >}}

 - [Navigating Early Career Job Market: Overcoming Challenges and Securing Opportunities](https://simeononsecurity.com/cyber-security-career-playbook/getting-a-job-in-cyber-security/addressing-the-challenges-in-the-early-career-job-market/)
   - Discover strategies to overcome challenges in the early career job market, acquire valuable skills, and secure desirable opportunities for success.